 2012 Dawson247; Internet Radio — With Internet radio like Pandora, iHeart and Spotify gaining audience, it was clear that Dawson’s radio ministry needed to be in the this space too.
 2012 saw the launch of the first of two 24/7 streaming internet webcasts.

 2015 Return to Christian Radio — On February 28, 2015, with the Top 40 broadcast still going strong on Sunday night, Dawson returned to Christian Radio, this time on Saturday night.
-The new show, TheHopeLine® with Dawson McAllister, was launched in partnership with Way Media Network and is currently syndicated on over 70 stations.
+The new show, TheHopeLine® with Dawson McAllister, was launched in partnership with Way Media Network and was syndicated on 109 stations.

 2017 Move to Fully Web-based ministry – Recognizing the need to meet teens and young adults where they are at, the ministry decided to focus exclusively on digital ministry.
 In the words of the Apostle Paul, “We have become all things to all men that we may by all means save some.”
 Our digital ministry includes, on-line streaming radio, Dawson Podcasts, social media, content rich blogs, stories, videos, eBooks, and many other digital resources designed to help teens and young adults with the struggles they are facing today.
 And infused at every level is the life-saving message of Jesus Christ.
 We know that the most important decision anyone can make is to give their lives to Christ, and so we offer opportunities for them to do so into every resource.